The Barn (arena): Raised floor

-Williams Arena features an unusual raised floor design.
+The Barn features an unusual raised floor design.
 The court surface is raised above the ground approximately two feet so that team benches and scorer's table are below the court.
+(An LED advertising panel has been added in recent years on the floor above the scorer's table, similar to the setup at most other arenas.
+The panel at Williams is shallow and angled upwards so it does not obscure the sightline of those seated at the table.)
 The same goes for fans with the first row, who look at players at about knee-level.
 Normally, other than the officials and those players actively playing, only head coaches are allowed to be on the court itself.
 The raised floor is one of only a few remaining in the United States and contributes to the historic aura of the 90-year-old arena.
 This served as the inspiration for the NCAA Tournament's Final Four, which in recent years has often set its court above the stadium floor.

-The floor in Williams Arena was changed in 2009, replacing the original playing surface from 1928 with a new floor along with new baskets.
+The floor in The Barn was changed in 2009, replacing the original playing surface from 1928 with a new floor along with new baskets.
 This was the first major upgrade to the facility since a renovation occurred in the early 1990s.
 Memorial Gymnasium at Vanderbilt University and Hinkle Fieldhouse at Butler University are two other existing arenas with a raised floor.

+With the advent of video replay review in college basketball, the raised floor and lower scorer's table at The Barn has presented a unique problem.
+Elsewhere an angled monitor is placed on top of the scorer's table for the officials to view replay footage and determine calls.
+However, with the scorer's table technically located at the officials' feet, this setup is not feasible for Minnesota games.
+Whenever a replay review is needed, an athletics staffer comes onto the court and must physically hold up the monitor, control system/headsets, and the microphone used by officials to announce their final decision over the public address system and to television viewers.

 Seating capacity

 From 1950 until the opening of Marriott Center at Brigham Young University in 1971, it had the largest capacity of any collegiate basketball arena in the country.
-Hinkle Fieldhouse at Butler University also was constructed in 1928, and held the honor of being the highest capacity arena until the remodeling of Williams Arena in 1950.
+Hinkle Fieldhouse at Butler University also was constructed in 1928, and held the honor of being the highest capacity arena until the remodeling of The Barn in 1950.